-The scripture is clear in helping us understand that our “inner self” (our heart condition and thought life), determines the depth of our passion for God.
+- This verse is clear in helping us understand that our “inner self” (our heart condition and thought life) determines the depth of our passion for God.

-What is the spiritual condition of your inner life – your heart condition?
-Is our heart hard or soft?
-Are we honest or deceitful?
-Are we humble or defensive?
-Are we responsive to God’s word or apathetic?
+- What is the spiritual condition of your inner life – your heart condition?
+Is your heart hard or soft?
+Honest or deceitful?
+Humble or defensive?
+Responsive to God’s Word or apathetic?

 Are You In Pursuit of God or the World?